huizhanglab-jhu/OmicsOne/README.md

 # Installation of Anaconda (Optional)
 OmicsOne was developed under conda virtual environment.
 Here is a step by step tutorial for install Anaconda 3 and run OmicsOne under conda environment.
+As OmicsOne has been upgraded to Python 3.8 and stop supporting of Python 3.6.
+Please note all the followintg "3.6" should be changed to "3.8" in the screen shots.
 The video tutorial can be found in https://youtu.be/HOGLNm02qCk.
-You can also choose to install OmicsOne in an existed Python 3.6 environment (Skip Step.1-4) without install Anaconda 3.
+You can also choose to install OmicsOne in an existed Python 3.8 environment (Skip Step.1-4) without install Anaconda 3.
 1. Download and install Anacoda 3 (https://www.anaconda.com/products/individual), and scroll down to the bottom of the front page <br>
 ![](images/anaconda_download2.png)<br>
 ![](images/anaconda_install_2.png)<br>